kakao-tech-campus-2nd-step2/spring-gift-order/README.md

 {
 "optionId": 1,
 "quantity": 2,
-"message": "Please handle this order with care."
+"message": "Please handle this giftOrder with care."
 }

 Response